HenrikMoe/Service-Infrastructure/README.md

 - **Emotional Intake Detection Outake Processing Analytics**
   - **Understand The Inner Machinations of The Mind:** Utilize AI to recall trauma and outake process the data received in a productive and healthy manner.
     - **Standard:** GFD Medicine

-- **All Terain Monitoring**
-   - **Land, Inter-Dimensional Subterrainian, and Ocean Monitoring:** Utilizes AI to monitor all domains of astral existence with variable tracking logs.
-      - **Standard:** GFD Universal Survelliance

 - **Are You a Robot Superstar**
   - **Come At Me Bro Levels of Human Proofs:** Makes Captcha its little bitch.